MSBeni/docker_py/Multi-container_Applications/ML_Tensorflow_Tensorboard/README.md

 # Our goal here is to create a multi-container (tensorflow and tensorboard) jupyter application in order to test the notebooks.
-simply run this command to build the container:
+Simply run this command to build the container:
 ```bash
 $ docker-compose up
 ```